The Agent2Agent Protocol and AgentHub Implementation

 - Improving resilience through task retry and timeout mechanisms

-- Supporting A2A task coordination alongside traditional event broadcasting
+- Supporting task-based coordination alongside pure event broadcasting

 Workflow Orchestration